DANS-KNAW/dd-ingest-flow/docs/dev.md

 The tools to copy/move your data into the `ingest_area` require a user group `deposits`.
 When running locally you don't have such a group, so you can't use these commands.
-Create the following structure.
-Depending on the command, replace `migration` with `import`.
+Make sure to have the following structure.
+Depending on the command, you might (also) need and `import` directory like the `migration` directory.

 ```
 dd-ingest-flow
+├── data
+│   ├── migration
-├── data/migration/inbox
+│   │   ├── inbox
-│   └── <SOME-DIR>
+│   │   │   └── <SOME-DIR>
-│       └── <UUID>
+│   │   │       ├── <UUID>
-│           ├── bag
+│   │   │       ├── bag
-│           │   └── *
+│   │   │       │   └── *
-│           └── deposit.properties
+│   │   │       └── deposit.properties
+│   │   └── out
+│   └── tmp
 ```

 Assuming `dans-datastation-tools` and `dd-ingest-flow` are in the same directory: